learn-co-curriculum/react-hooks-intro-to-npm-readme/README.md

 packages.
 These larger packages are often _themselves_ built using a combination of other packages.

-This modular design, the ability to build a package using other packages, allows for developers to continuously expand the JavaScript universe, creating new, more powerful tools and applications on top of existing, tried and tested code.
+This modular design — the ability to build a package using other packages — allows for developers to continuously expand the JavaScript universe, creating new, more powerful tools and applications on top of existing, tried and tested code.

 ## npm install and package.json

 All JavaScript labs at Flatiron rely on npm packages for their tests.
-Many use the `mocha`[mocha] npm package, which is a popular JavaScript testing framework.
+Many use the [`mocha`][mocha] npm package, which is a popular JavaScript testing framework.

 The lessons themselves don't actually include all the code from these different packages directly in the source code.
 Instead, they contain a list of _dependencies_ in a file called `package.json`.

-The `package.json` file tells you (and npm) everything about what packages are required for a specific JavaScript application, listing out each package name.
+The `package.json` file tells you (and npm) what packages are required for a specific JavaScript application, listing out each package name.

 When we run the command `npm install` in a directory where a `package.json` file is present, npm reads the names of each dependency from the `package.json` file and downloads the packages from [npmjs.com][npmjs], where they are hosted.
 It then begins installing those packages — _BUT!_ those packages also have _their own_ `package.json` with their own dependencies! `npm` must also get those packages, and if _those packages_ have any dependencies, get them as well.
-So on and so on.
+And so on.
 This is what we refer to as a _dependency tree_.

 If you are working in a local environment, running `npm install` creates a folder called `node_modules`, which contains all the downloaded packages.
 _Note_: the `learn` gem may automatically run `npm install` when you first run `learn test`.

-When building a project from scratch, you may realize you _need_ some specific package.
+When building a project, you may realize you _need_ some specific package.
 We can install packages by running `npm install <package_name>` while inside a project directory.
-If you do not have a correctly structured `package.json` file, the install _will not work_!
+Running this command will add the package as a dependency in the `package.json` file.
+This means that if you do not have a correctly structured `package.json` file, the install _will not work_!
+(Fortunately, `npm` has a built-in command, `npm init`, that we can use to create the `package.json` file.
+We'll learn more about it a bit later in this lesson.)

 ## A Little More on package.json